amandoabreu/amandoabreu.github.io/index.markdown

 hello: "Hey there!"
 ---

-Idiosyncratic generalist with a special affinity for the future of education, society, and humanity.
+Idiosyncratic generalist with a special affinity for the future of humanity.